CharlesNaylor/gp_regression/README.md

 ## Summary

 This code will demonstrate the use of Gaussian processes in a dynamic linear regression, as a replacement for the Kalman Filter.
+More generally, Gaussian processes can be used in nonlinear regressions in which the relationship between xs and ys is assumed to vary smoothly with respect to the values of the xs.
+We will assume that the relationship varies smoothly with respect to time, but is static across values of xs within a given time.
+If you are already familiar with Gaussian processes, this might seem unusual.
+From what I can tell in the literature, this is an uncommon formulation.

 You can find comments and reasoning in a set of notebooks in the /doc directory.